beachball

 This sample assumes the following:

-• REPO_PAT: A GitHub fine-grained personal access token with write access (as described above)
+• In the release environment, a BEACHBALL_GIT_TOKEN secret storing a fine-grained personal access token with write access (as described above)

 • Trusted publishing is enabled for the package(s), linked to this workflow, and given access to the release environment.